AlistairLi/my_flutter_plugins/README.md

-A collection of handy Flutter packages for faster app development.
+A collection of handy Flutter plugins for faster app development.

 ## Installation and Usage